Due date: Thursday 2/26, 11:59pm

 Marginals from joint PMF

-Suppose the discrete joint PMF of and is given by:
+Suppose the discrete joint PMF of X and Y is given by:

 Link to original